 -

 Rationale: We often have memory constraints that do not allow us to explore large state spaces.
-Hence we sample from a small state space.
+Hence we sample from a small state space. - However, we need a way to make decisions on unsampled states using those that we have sampled.
+This is done via function approximation

 - This is, in fact, Supervised Learning.
 It makes changes generalizable but controlling them more complex.